justinramel/justinramel.github.com/source/_posts/2013-01-15-5-minute-setup.markdown

 ---
 {% render_partial _partials/jenkins.markdown %}

-For my final post on using Jenkins with .net, here's how to do all that in 5 minutes!
+For my final post on using Jenkins with .net, here's how to set it all up in 5 minutes!

 ###Install